Torehirth/Lesson_tasks-programming_foundations/README.md

+# Programming Foundations
+- Lesson tasks, learning and examples in JavaScript.

-# Arrays of objects example
+### Arrays of objects example

-## Lesson tasks in Programming Foundations

-### Modules divided into different branches
+**Modules divided into different branches**